Datacenter Activation Coordination mode

 In addition to preventing split brain syndrome at the application level, DAC mode also enables the use of the built-in site resilience cmdlets used to perform datacenter switchovers.
 These include the following:

 DAC mode can be enabled only by using the Exchange Management Shell.
-Specifically, you can use the Set-DatabaseAvailabilityGroup cmdlet to enable and disable DAC mode, as illustrated in the following example.
+Specifically, you can use the Set-DatabaseAvailabilityGroup cmdlet to enable DAC mode, as illustrated in the following example.

 Set-DatabaseAvailabilityGroup -Identity DAG2 -DatacenterActivationMode DagOnly

-In the preceding example, the DAG DAG2 is enabled for DAC mode.
+In the preceding example, DAG2 is enabled for DAC mode.